theshahulhameedblog/dishcovery/support.md

-# Dishcovery Support
+# DishcoveryNow Support

-Welcome to Dishcovery Support!
+Welcome to DishcoveryNow Support!
 We're here to help you get the most out of your culinary translation experience.

 ## Quick Start Guide

-### How to Use Dishcovery
+### How to Use DishcoveryNow

 1. **Grant Permissions**: Allow camera and photo library access when prompted
 2. **Capture Menu**: Tap the camera button to take a photo of any restaurant menu